canada-ca/canada-ca.github.io/_posts/2019-11-15-micro-mission.md

 </style>

-By:Sandra Duchesne,<br>
+By: Sandra Duchesne,<br>
 Communications advisor.<br>
 Your colleague located in a regional metropolis.<br>

-Have you seen micro-mission offers come along and wondered if it was worth it?
+Have you seen micro-mission offers come along and wondered if it was worth it?<br>
-My answer: definitely!
+My answer: definitely!<br>
 Explanations.

 ## Background